Mad God (2021) | "Tool" the Movie

 Image: Shudder

 Without much of a plot, each scene feels like part of a horror slideshow from the minds of the film’s creators.
-I get the impression a fair amount of this movie was story-boarded with the question: “wouldn’t it be cool and creepy if ____ happened?”
+I get the impression a fair amount of this movie was story-boarded with the question: “Wouldn’t it be cool and creepy if ____ happened?”
 As the mysterious wanderer makes his way through each new area of hell, he encounters things that look like they fell out of a Hellraiser movie or an H.R.
 Giger art book.
 It’s very striking, and the animation helps sell the unsettling nature of each scene.

 I have mixed feelings about Mad God.
 On the one hand, I was awe-struck several times by how amazing the animation looked.
 There were some instances in which I couldn’t figure out how the animators accomplished what they did.
 The creature designs are wild, including some that only appear on-screen for a few frames.
 The sound effects are also impressive with some creepy noises from the various monsters.
-If you are a fan of stop-motion animation and the creepy way it can work well with horror, Mad God is a must see.
+If you are a fan of stop-motion animation and the creepy way it can work well with horror, Mad God is a must-see.

 Image: Shudder

 On the other hand, there’s no connective through-line for the movie to follow.
-There’s not any text or dialogue to guide you through the experience, so you just have to go along with the series of uncomfortable images and scenarios to formulate the “story” in your own head based on what you see.
+There’s no text or dialogue to guide you through the experience, so you just have to go along with the series of uncomfortable images and scenarios to formulate the “story” in your own head based on what you see.
 It works fine in a short film—or in a particular music video about lamenting sobriety—because you can tell a compelling enough story where you don’t need that many details to get the point across.
 A full-length movie, however, is a bit of a stretch.
 When something takes up so much of our time, we expect a little more complexity and plot to keep us invested.
 At 83 minutes, Mad God starts to wear out its welcome, despite being shorter than most modern movies.

 If I were to cut up different sections from the movie and put metal music over it, I think it would be perfectly fine.
-I think Mad God is also the perfect movie you could put on loop on the T.V. during a Halloween party, muted and in the background.
-However, I don’t think it’s a movie you can sit down to watch and really enjoy, unless you have an affinity towards the craft of stop-motion to carry your interest.
+I think Mad God is also the perfect movie you could put on a loop on the T.V. during a Halloween party, muted and in the background.
+However, I don’t think it’s a movie you can sit down to watch and really enjoy unless you have an affinity towards the craft of stop-motion to carry your interest.

 Image: Shudder